PIC4SeR/MPOSE2021_Dataset/README.md

 * around 8 GB free disk space (for storing generated MPOSE2021 RGB data):
 * Python 3.8;

-## 1. Generate precursor VIDEO data
+## A1.
+Generate precursor VIDEO data
 The following procedure initialise the dataset variables and generates video data starting from the above-mentioned datasets.
 Generated video sequences are consistently named according to MPOSE2021 format and are used as precursor of subsequent processing steps.

 1. Clone the repository.

-2. Create virtual environment (optional, but recommended).
+2. (Optional, but recommented) Create virtual environment.
     * Create virtual environment following commands for your distribution;
     * Make sure to use Python 3.8.
 Previous versions are not tested.
     * Activate virtual environment.